 How to Read

 Current Status is categorisation based on documents, materials and reasonable estimates, but might contain subjective evaluations.
 These categories are based on the future prospect of the train, not the number of carriages registered.
 If there are only small number of trains but still unlikely to be completely withdrawn, they are not endangered.
 Even if still plenty of trains are in service but due to be replaced soon, the status can be Endangered.
-See further below for more information.
+See further below for details.

 Constructed in means when the train was built.
 This is based on actual years, not fiscal years.